qm2/gpress/README.md

 ./gpress -qs [id] [folder] > [outputfile]
 ```

-11. To do range search on compressed sparse matrix files based on a compressed GFF file from a specified folder ,
+12. To do range search on compressed sparse matrix file based on a compressed GFF file from a specified folder ,
 ```
 ./gpress -qsr [start] [end] [chromosome] [folder]
 ```